Health, safety and security at YEG

 Airport Health Accreditation Programme

-Our COVID-19 response program, EIA Ready, has been accredited by Airports Council International under its rigorous Airport Health Accreditation Programme.
+Our COVID-19 response program, YEG Ready, has been accredited by Airports Council International under its rigorous Airport Health Accreditation Programme.
 The accreditation means we meet high standards for cleanliness and responding to COVID-19 and passenger safety concerns.

 The ACI accreditation was created to help passengers, airlines and governments understand that individual airports have adopted best practices and are meeting industry-wide guidelines for safe reopening and operations.
 The program evaluates cleaning and disinfection standards, physical distancing (where feasible and practical), staff protection, physical layout, passenger communications and passenger facilities.